Why You Should Visit Oradea

 Oradea has a small airport, so it’s easy to find a direct flight, but there are also lots of connections from Bucharest.

 The city can be discovered on foot and in a slow-paced manner, no need to use public transport.

 Since Oradea is only a 4 hours’ drive from Budapest, you can easily couple two city breaks into a spring holiday.
 7 days are enough to visit both cities.

-Hope you enjoyed discovering Oradea and you’ll visit this hidden gem during your next spring city break in Europe.
+Hope you enjoyed discovering this hidden gem and you’ll visit Oradea soon, maybe during your next spring city break in Europe.